 After a very productive homework session (and I can count those on one hand) we took the dinghy into town and explored Cannery Row.
 We walked by "Doc" Ricketts old laboratory closed to the public, but being preserved by a handful of individuals.
 It is a very nondescript, dilapidated old building and my guess is it is missed by the majority of the tourists that visit Cannery Row.
-It is hard to impress the kids with talk of Steinbeck, but on my short list of books to read to them during night watches is "the Pearl" by John Steinbeck; interweaving folklore from Baha California with a good moral teaching.
+It is hard to impress the kids with talk of Steinbeck, but on my short list of books to read to them during night watches is "the Pearl" by John Steinbeck; interweaving folklore from Baja California with a good moral teaching.
 We also spent about an hour in the old custom house museum.
 We are trying to hit local museums in lieu of school hours and I was pleasantly surprised by how interested the boys were in native american and early European exploration history.
-It appears Porter has a hidden obsession with native american culture.
+It appears Porter has a hidden obsession with native American culture.
 Who knew how much the third grade session on the Calapooia indians would impress him?

 Not every day is like this, but these are the days that cruising dreams are made of.